Greedy Causal Discovery is Geometric: Discussion

 An implementation of skeletal greedy CIM and greedy CIM is available at \cite{github}.
 Given data drawn from a joint distribution on 8 variables, these implementations return a graph in approximately $1$ and 10 seconds on average, respectively.
 We believe that a more efficient implementation is possible, but we leave that for future work.

 Skeletal greedy CIM was shown to outperform the other hybrid algorithms such as MMHC and greedy SP on simulated Gaussian data.
 The main difference between these algorithms is that skeletal greedy CIM relies on CI tests to determine the skeleton, while MMHC only utilizes the CI tests to restrict the set of possible skeletons.
-This is likely due to the fact that we capture a relatively small fraction of the edges between MECs with different skeletons.
-Thus, finding more edges of $\CIM_p$ could lead to a better algorithm, outperforming both.
+Thus it is probable that turn pairs capture many edges of $\CIM_G$, while turn and edge pairs capture relatively few edges of $\CIM_p$.
+So while skeletal greedy CIM appears to be a near optimal hybrid algorithm given its constraint-based bounds, identifying more edges of $\CIM_p$ to extend the moves used by MMHC between skeleta could lead to an algorithm capable of outperforming both skeletal greedy CIM and MMHC.
+Given that one can use \texttt{polymake} \cite{AGHJLPR17, GJ00} to compute all edges of $\CIM_4$, a natural first step would be to try to generalize some of these edges not captured by edge pairs or turn pairs to higher values of $p$.

 Finally, recall that GIES first adds in edges without considering the deletion of edges, then deletes edges without considering the addition of edges, then reverses edges, and then cycles through each of these phases.
 GIES also does a breadth-first search.
 Thus, we believe that the depth-first nature of greedy CIM induces a preference on the edges which is avoided by GIES via a breadth-first search.
 A recurrent phased breadth-first version of greedy CIM was implemented and performed identically, in terms of accuracy, with GIES in our simulations.
 A natural follow-up question is then: how often, if ever, does recurrent phased breadth-first search greedy CIM utilize the extra moves to which it has access?
 Presently, what we can surmise is that finding and implementing more edges of the $\CIM_p$ polytope could lead to even better greedy causal discovery algorithms than the current front-runners (GIES and recurrent phased breadth-first greedy CIM).